This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 These champions are essential for success, as some providers may fear that the telemedicine practice will infringe on their local practice.
 The telemedicine champions can act as trusted agents to demonstrate that telemedicine will actually enhance local care, creating an environment of co-management for complex patients.

 To the extent possible, the program's telemedicine model seeks to keep the patient in the care of their local provider, except when it is necessary for the patient to see a specialist face-to-face.
-Having a community telemedicine champion combined with a strong program outreach component was essential for the program to show community providers that their practice would be enhanced by telemedicine, not replaced by it.
+Having community telemedicine champions combined with a strong program outreach component was essential for the program to show community providers that their practice would be enhanced by telemedicine, not replaced by it.

 Telemedicine champions are also essential in navigating local or organizational barriers, helping establish relationships with local technologists, and managing community relations that impact program adoption.
+This helps ensure the program serves all patients in these communities regardless of language, health literacy, or location.

 Replication

-As a Telehealth Resource Center, UAMS provides telemedicine training to organizations within the south central region of the United States to replicate the High-Risk Pregnancy Program and other telemedicine interventions in their communities.
+As a Telehealth Resource Center, UAMS provides telemedicine training to organizations within the south-central region of the United States to replicate the High-Risk Pregnancy Program and other telemedicine interventions in their communities.
 The High-Risk Pregnancy Program hosts other programs and universities at the training center.
 You can contact the program to learn more.

 Contact Information